Teknomancer/beezer/README.md

 cmake Source/
 make
 ```
-The binary should be available in the "build/" folder.
+Once the build succeeds, the binaries should be available in the `build` directory.